MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 # Experiments on the Node21 dataset with YOLOv5

 This repository contains a modified YOLOv5 version that has been evaluated with multiple different settings on the Node21 dataset.
 Two main contributions have been made to YOLOv5.
-First, an extension to train on medical images and second a cross-validation extension.
+First, an extension to train on non-natural images and second a cross-validation extension.

-### Medical YOLOv5
+### Non-Natural image extension
-The medical extension enables YOLOv5 to handle images with arbitrary intensity scales, so it can be trained on 2D medical images.
+The non-natural image extension enables YOLOv5 to handle images with arbitrary intensity scales, so it can be trained on 2D non-natural images.
-Furthermore, this extension also includes preprocessing scripts to convert medical datasets to a natural intensity scale.
+Furthermore, this extension also includes preprocessing scripts to convert non-natural image datasets to a natural intensity scale.
 Training on natural images is faster as OpenCV, which is highly optimized on natural images, can be used during training for preprocessing and augmentation.
 However, this can lead in some scenarios to a decreased performance as the intensity scale is often reduced to a fraction of its original scale.
-The slow-down on medical images can be somewhat mitigated by increasing worker threads (until they block each other), but one should expect an increased training time of 1.5x.
+The slow-down on non-natural images can be somewhat mitigated by increasing worker threads (until they block each other), but one should expect an increased training time of 1.5x.

 ### N-fold cross-validation
 The cross-validation extension is a dataset preprocessing script that processes a dataset into N folds with corresponding dataset configuration files that are understood by YOLOv5.